The Lasso with general Gaussian designs with applications to hypothesis testing: Preliminaries

 Denote the in-sample prediction risk and degrees-of-freedom of the $\alpha$-smoothed Lasso in the fixed-design model by

 where the expectation is over $\bg \sim \normal(\bzero_p,\Ind_p)$.
 Let $\taustar_\alpha, \zetastar_\alpha$ be solutions to the system of equations

-We refer to these equations as the \emph{$\alpha$-smoothed fixed point equations}.
+We refer to these equations as the {\it $\alpha$-smoothed fixed point equations}.
 For $\alpha = 0$, these definitions agree with the corresponding definitions for the Lasso.
-The solutions $\taustar_\alpha$, $\zetastar_\alpha$ are well-defined. \begin{lem} For all $\alpha \geq 0$, if $\mySigma$ is invertible and $\sigma^2 > 0$, then Eqs.~\eqref{EqnAlphaFixedPt1} and \eqref{EqnAlphaFixedPt2} have a unique solution. \end{lem}

-In the following sections, we prove Lemma \ref{LemAlphaFixedPtSoln} and control the behavior of the $\alpha$-smoothed Lasso using the solutions $\taustar_\alpha$, $\zetastar_\alpha$ to the $\alpha$-smoothed fixed point equations.
+The solutions $\taustar_\alpha$, $\zetastar_\alpha$ are well-defined, and can be bounded in terms of model parameters. \begin{lem} The fixed-point equations \eqref{EqnAlphaFixedPt1} and \eqref{EqnAlphaFixedPt2} satisfy the following properties.